 \subsubsection{Fuzzy solutions}

-Another class of solutions observed in both our and the earlier experimental design is the class of fuzzy solutions; that is, programs that made correct predictions using fuzzy logic, but made incorrect predictions when evaluated using classical logic (using the predicates with the highest weight).
+Another class of solutions observed in both our and earlier experimental designs is \textit{fuzzy solutions}; that is, programs that made correct predictions using fuzzy logic but incorrect predictions when evaluated using classical logic (selected predicates with the highest weight).
 Typically, fuzzy solutions are worse at generalizing -- they are correct when tested using the training parameters (for example, inference steps) and break on unseen input.
-Entirely correct solutions for \emph{even} are translatable into a program correct for all natural numbers, while a fuzzy solution fails to generalize beyond the training set.
+Entirely correct solutions for \emph{even} are translatable into a program correct for all numbers, while a fuzzy solution fails to generalize beyond training.